 Your website shows people around then asks them what they’re most interested in or what else they might like to learn.

 They foster a relationship.

 Since your website is one of the first “touchpoints” for your brand, it often begins the relationship with visitors.
-It’s important to get off to the right start.

 They take people where they want to go.